QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

 **`deploy_qcrbox_ssh.sh`** runs on your development machine and deploys to any SSH-reachable Ubuntu VM — e.g. an EOSC / EGI Cloud Compute (OpenStack) instance.
-It clones both source repositories directly on the VM from GitHub, then runs the provisioner which pulls all images from GHCR:
+By default it clones both source repositories directly on the VM from GitHub, then runs the provisioner which pulls all images from GHCR:

 ```bash
 # Set credentials without putting them in shell history (see GHCR authentication below)